 Just because you don't plan to foster bottle baby kittens doesn't mean you'll never have to pick up a bottle.
 Some kittens will outright refuse food and you'll need to pull out all the stops.
-Plus, why not learn a new skill?!

-What you'll need:
+What you'll need